holt/syringe/README.md

                 // }
 ```

 The logging utility returns some useful information and logs out a message to the console.

+#### What Just Happened?

+ The `log` function definition doesn't contain any _direct_ references to which getter method should be used or where the staff data is stored as the `get` method is passed into `log` by injection.
+When `get` is executed the `data` object is passed into `get` automatically.
+Thus, invoking `log` completes an injection contract between the three entities: `data`, `get`, and `log`.

-Now we change the registry data for one of the items ...
+Loose coupling between the concerns means that we can easily change the registry data for the injected items ...

 ```javascript
 syr.set('data.52775Z.division', 'Development');